d-sandborn/DayOfWaterData2023/README.md

 ```
 ![Water Temperatures, McQuade Offshore Mooring, with errors](./Images/WaterTempErrors.png "Water Temperatures, McQuade Offshore Mooring, with errors")

-After downloading data from the Great Lakes Observing System via ERDDAP for summer 2022 (the mooring was retrieved in October before wave and ice action destroyed it), an anomaly is evident in the temperature timeseries: many readings of -9999 K. Clearly this is an instrumental error, denoting a voltage out-of-range.
+After downloading data from the Great Lakes Observing System via ERDDAP for summer 2022 (the mooring was retrieved in October before wave and ice action could destroy it), an anomaly is evident in the temperature timeseries: many readings of -9999 K. Clearly this is an instrumental error, likely denoting a thermistor voltage out-of-range.
 These are easily removed.

 ```python
 datacolumns = ['wtmp1 (K)', 'wtmp3 (K)', 'wtmp8 (K)', 'wtmp13 (K)',